 School for Seekers

-School for Seekers (SFS) accomplishes that through a format that encourages regular participation and study: a combination of weekly group meetings, office hours, reading assignments, written homework, private sessions, and a structure for group members to meet and support each other in their learning.
+SFS accomplishes that through a format which encourages regular participation and study: a combination of weekly group meetings, office hours, reading assignments, private sessions, and a structure for group members to meet and support each other in their learning.

 Based on the Enneagram Symbol

 The Enneagram symbol is an amazing tool that can be used to represent any process that maintains itself by self-renewal.
 This course is based in the knowledge of the Enneagram personality types, but its structure is also designed on the Enneagram symbol itself.
-In every process there must be three Components, represented by points Nine, Three, and Six—in this case The Course, The Student, and The Work—and six Steps (points One, Two, Four, Five, Seven, and Eight) which in the course are Knowledge, Practice, Effort, Suffering, Rebirth, and Purpose.
+In every process there must be three Components, represented by points Nine, Three, and Six—in this case The Course, The Student, and The Work—and six Steps (points One, Two, Four, Five, Seven, and Eight) which in the Course are Knowledge, Practice, The Shadow, The Beloved, Rebirth, and Purpose.
 The Components and Steps are inspired by J.G.
 Bennett’s diagram of “The Transformation of Man” in Enneagram Studies.

-The entire course is a year long, beginning September 15th, 2020, and divided into three 15-week trimesters.
-Each trimester, we will travel the entire Enneagram, visiting each of these Components and Steps (spending one week on each component and two weeks on each step), so that by the time you’ve completed the course, you will have journeyed around the Enneagram three times.
-In this way each trimester is a complete process, which together compose a single, larger process.
+The entire course is one and a half years long, beginning September 14th, 2020, and divided into three six-month semesters.
+Each semester, we will travel the entire Enneagram, visiting each of these Components and Steps, spending 2-3 weeks on each, so that by the time you’ve completed the Course, you will have journeyed around the Enneagram three times.
+In this way each semester is a complete process, which together compose a single, larger process.
+It is also possible to join SFS for just one semester, though you may find that your journey is just beginning at that point.

 Weekly Themes: Components and Steps